euijae/nyu_diet_vision/docs/hellophotogrammetry/hellophotogrammetry.md

 - Size of image set: The more you have the better outcome gets.
 In other words, the less you have the less accurate outcome gets.
 - Run time: Usually, it takes at least 5 minutes.
 This is considerably an import factor when you integrate the program into DietVision.
 - Metadata from `USDZ`: See attached image below

-- Image order: See example below
+- Image order: Each image must be continuous.

 ## Volume Calculation